 The following are several common mental health issues that students face along with some helpful resources.

 An estimated 300 million people are affected by depression globally.
 This condition is commonly characterized by sadness, a loss of interest and enjoyment in everyday activities, feelings of low self-worth, and poor concentration, among other symptoms.
 Depression is often recurrent or chronic and can manifest through physical stress on the body in various ways.

 While there are many types and manifestations of anxiety, the most commonly diagnosed condition is generalized anxiety disorder (GAD).
 People with GAD experience excessive worry and stress on more days than not for a period of at least six months.
 The anxiety can occur in relation to a variety of activities or events, and even simply in anticipation of situations.
 Common symptoms are physical discomfort, fatigue, difficulty concentrating, irritability, and trouble sleeping.

 Students with panic disorder are most commonly affected by periodic apprehension or panic attacks, which can present in a variety of ways in the body.
-The disorder affects about 6 million adults, or 2.7 percent of the U.S. population, and is twice as likely to affect women than men.
-Panic disorder can cause students to avoid social situations, as well as other varying situations, for fear of having attacks.
+The disorder affects about 6 million adults, or 2.7% of the U.S. population, and is twice as likely to affect women as men.
+Panic disorder can cause students to avoid social situations, as well as other situations (school, work, public speaking, romantic relationships), for fear of having attacks.

 Obsessive Compulsive Disorder (OCD)

 OCD can manifest in obsessions or compulsions.
 Obsessions are unwanted thoughts that dominate the mind; they often originate in the mind and are not caused by an external situation.
 A compulsion is the inability to resist doing something.
 OCD affects 2.2 million adults, or 1% of the U.S. population, and typically begins at a young age.